- CLASS: Mammalia (Mammals)

 Siamangs are very acrobatic and agile.
 Their extra-long arms help them cover up to 10 feet (3 meters) in a single swing.
 If they’re not swinging through the trees, they’re very likely walking along branches with their arms outstretched to help them keep their balance.

-More than half of the siamang’s diet in the wild consists of fruit.
+More than half of the siamang’s diet in their native habitat consists of fruit.
 They also eat leaves and the occasional protein snack, which might include small birds or their eggs, spiders, and insects.

-In the wild, siamangs might travel up to a mile (1.6 kilometers) in a day.
+In their native habitat, siamangs might travel up to a mile (1.6 kilometers) in a day.
 And when they’re not swinging through the trees, travel is on dry land (siamangs cannot swim and avoid the water).
 On the rare occasions they do choose ground travel, they walk on two legs, holding their arms over their heads for balance.

 It’s early to bed for these tree dwellers!
 At around dusk, the family settles in to a regularly used sleeping tree for the night.
 The closeness of the family is unusual among gibbons.
 Siamang families like to stick together as they go about their daily business.
-During activities, members are only about 30 feet (10 meters) apart, on average, and rarely is one animal separated by more than 100 feet (30 meters).
+During activities, members are only about 30 feet (10 meters) apart, on average, and rarely are they separated by more than 100 feet (30 meters).
 These social bonds are reinforced by lots of mutual grooming.

 Siamang pairs usually stay together for life, one of the few primates to do so.
 When it comes to family life, siamangs stick together.
 A family group consists of one adult male and one adult female, along with two or three immature offspring that are only two or three years apart.
 A single baby is born hairless except for a small tuft on top of the head.
 The infant can hold onto the mother’s fur and cling to her belly soon after birth.